YZ-social/civildefense.io/README.md

 Additionally, the source code is available right here so that a mirror can be hosted by anyone.

 The cool thing about the implementation, though, is that all the mirrors share the same data through peer-to-peer connections.
 There is no central database to be taken down.
 **_FIXME: Current version does not work this way yet._**

+## The Bigger Project

+YZ.social [is building](./docs/YZ-Brief.pdf) a totally free and open source, fully secure, peer-to-peer network for a new class of applications.
+The YZ network has no servers, no central database, no single point of failure.
+It is a true, fully decentralized network constructed, controlled and owned by its users.
+YZ Alert (Wise Alert) is the first application built on the YZ network.

 ## Running a Mirror